Medical expert of the article

 Epidemiology of fetal hypoxia

-In premature and newborn children with morphological and functional immaturity, hypoxia develops 10-15 times more often and has less favorable course and outcome.
+In premature and newborn children with morphological and functional immaturity, hypoxia develops 10-15 times more often and has a less favorable course and outcome.

 Chronic intrauterine fetal hypoxia

-In response to the effects of certain causes that cause oxygen deficiency, compensation mechanisms are launched to maintain adequate oxygenation.
-These mechanisms include increased rates of placental circulation, hyperplasia of the fetal part of the placenta, an increase in the capillary bed capacity and increased fetal blood flow, which leads to an increase in heart rate.
-The increase in palpitation of the fetus is the most important sign of the onset of hypoxia.
-If the cause of hypoxia is not eliminated, there is fetoplacental insufficiency - the basis for the development of chronic fetal hypoxia.
-Further, in the pathogenesis of chronic (intrauterine) hypoxia, three links can be distinguished.
+In response to the impact of certain causes that cause oxygen deficiency, compensation mechanisms are launched to maintain adequate oxygenation.
+Such mechanisms include an increase in the rate of placental blood circulation, hyperplasia of the fetal part of the placenta, an increase in the capacity of the capillary bed and an increase in fetal blood flow, which leads to an increase in the heart rate.
+Increased fetal heart rate is the most important sign of incipient hypoxia.
+If the cause of hypoxia is not eliminated, fetoplacental insufficiency occurs - the basis for the development of chronic fetal hypoxia.
+Further, three links can be distinguished in the pathogenesis of chronic (intrauterine) hypoxia.

 Thus, the consequences of chronic (intrauterine) fetal hypoxia can be: